KevinLetsTruck/audioroad-broadcast/DEPLOY_TO_RAILWAY.md

 ## 🐛 Troubleshooting

+**Deployment stuck in loop / keeps initializing:**
+- This is usually because the database migration isn't running
+- The build script now includes `prisma migrate deploy` to fix this
+- Check Railway logs for specific errors
+- Make sure DATABASE_URL environment variable is set correctly

 **Build fails:**
 - Check Railway logs
 - Verify all environment variables are set
-- Make sure Prisma migrations ran
+- Make sure Prisma migrations ran (should happen automatically now)
+- If stuck, cancel the deployment and push a new commit

 **Calls don't connect:**
 - Verify Twilio webhook URL is correct